Elizabeth de Trejo

+In addition to her operatic repertoire, Elizabeth is a consummate recitalist, and has sung extensively in Europe, Asia and the United States.
 She has worked with notable conductors and has appeared as a guest soloist with many Orchestras in such works as Mahler’s Symphony No.4, Beethoven's Mass in C, and the Brahms, Fauré and Mozart Requiems, to name a few.
-She has also received numerous awards from prominent vocal competitions, including the Gerda Lissner Opera Competition in New York, the MacAllister Opera Competition, the Metropolitan Opera National Council Auditions, the Jenny Lind Soprano Competition, the Rosa Ponselle Competition, the Giulio Gari Foundation Opera Competition and the Liederkranz Competition and was the first ever recipient of the Randolph "Randy" Mickelson Memorial Fund Award.
-De Trejo is also a recipient of a career grant from Career Bridges Foundation and the Sergio Franchi Foundation and was honored to be recommended for the Richard Tucker Career Grant Awards.
+She is the recipient of numerous awards including the Gerda Lissner Opera competition, MacAllister Opera competition, the Metropolitan Opera National Council auditions, the Jenny Lind Soprano competition, the Rosa Ponselle competition, the Giulio Gari Foundation Opera competition and the Liederkranz Foundation competition and was the first ever recipient of the Randolph "Randy" Mickelson Memorial Fund Award.
+De Trejo is also a recipient of a career grant from the Career Bridges Foundation and the Sergio Franchi Foundation, and was honored to be recommended for the Richard Tucker Career Grant Awards.